National Orientation Campaign

 In May 2017 the South African National Resource Centre for the First-Year Experience and Students in Transition (SANRC) hosted its third annual conference themed 'The First-Year Experience without Borders.'
 As part of this conference, much of the third and final day was dedicated to an invitation-only national Orientation Summit; a gathering of orientation coordinators from across South Africa to discuss best practices for orientation programmes.
 Much of the Summit focused on gathering a shared understanding of what orientation looks like at various institutions across the country.
 A shared understanding is an essential foundation to be able to then focus on best practice – which is the ultimate goal of the Summit; to be able to develop and interrogate what best practice for orientation programmes in South Africa is.
 We talked and debated and argued.
 We shared our ideas and strategies.
 We agreed that a national stance and guiding document on best practice for orientation in the South African context would work to provide institutions with some much-needed guidance as they continue to navigate the ever-changing landscape of higher education.

-Since the Summit in 2017, work has focused on: (1) gathering more information on orientation programmes nationally; (2) gathering national and international literature about orientation programmes to be able to frame thinking about best practice in the South African context in a broader context, and (3) using the information obtained from (1) and (2) to develop national guidelines for best practice for orientation in higher education in South Africa.
+Post Summit 2017, work focused on: (1) gathering more information on orientation programmes nationally; (2) sourcing national and international literature about orientation programmes to be able to frame thinking about best practice in the South African context in a broader context, and (3) using the information obtained from (1) and (2) to develop national guidelines for best practice for orientation in higher education in South Africa.
+It is toward this end that in 2019 we were able to release an SANRC Thought Series 4 report entitled National Guidelines for Good Practice in Orientation.
+Noting that this report will shortly be downloadable under Resources on the SANRC website.